 The Mayfair Hotel’s rooftop bees have been hard at work in their hive, and their delicious honey is now available for sale to guests and the public.

-Installed on an unused corner of the Mayfair’s roof in December 2015, the Mayfair rooftop bees are tended by executive chef Bethany Finn, who is also a trained apiarist.
+Installed on an unused corner of the Mayfair’s roof in December 2015, the Mayfair rooftop bees are tended by the Mayfair team and a local apiarist.

-“Our aim with the Mayfair Rooftop Bees was to not only produce a superior product for use in the hotel’s kitchen, but to encourage the growth of Adelaide’s urban bee population and to address the global issue of dwindling bee numbers,” she said.
+“Our aim with the Mayfair Rooftop Bees was to not only produce a superior product for use in the hotel’s kitchen, but to encourage the growth of Adelaide’s urban bee population and to address the global issue of dwindling bee numbers,” said by the Mayfair Management Team.